NII-cloud-operation/CoursewareHub-LC_platform/README.md

 each instance.

-Once all the instances exist and all the information has been filled into the ``datadir.conf" files, the following will install JupyterHub:
+Once all the instances exist and all the information has been filled into the ``datadir.conf" files, the following will install JupyterHub, taking somewhat more than 60 minutes:

 ```
 $ /path/to/just/a/little/disk/buildname/toplevel-generic-build.sh do